ghost368/ghost368.github.io/git.md

 * undo action will appear as a new commit
 * can select specific commit to undo (not necessarily the latest, the intermediate commits will be left untouched)
 * ```git revert commit_code``` will attemp to revert the commit, editor for commit message will open (similar to merge)
-* if file addition commit is reverted, the file will be deleted permanently (not left as unstaged!)
+* if the file addition commit is reverted, the file will be deleted permanently (not left as unstaged!)

 ## git reset